jumkid/content-vault/README.md

-# File vault
+# Content Vault
-a file service provides media file storage on local file system as well as cloud-based file system.
-It also provide media accessing API and streaming services
+a content service provides media file storage on local file system as well as cloud-based file system.
+It also provides media accessing API and streaming service

 # Get Start
 Please clone or download this project to your local.
 Say C:/git/media-server